rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPsychiatry.md

 Zoom to 2025, *computational psychiatry* is an established, diverse research sub-discipline after more than a decade since inception, with its own academic [journal](https://cpsyjournal.org).
 This former psychiatry post-doc is now an emeritus professor and NVIDIA Jetson edge applications and hardware integration developer working on computational neuroscience projects.

-A quick review of Journal papers reveals the current great breadth and depth of current "cpsy" research and clinical applications.
+A quick review of Journal papers reveals the current great breadth and depth of current "cpsy" basic research and clinical applications.
 A comprehensive professional review of the conceptual field is available at [Nature Molecular Psychiatry](https://www.nature.com/articles/s41380-022-01743-z.pdf).

 It is now the era of generative AI, when the public is widely exposed to LLM-based chatbots and other network-based 'intelligent' advisory services.
 From a personal perspective, it now only seems a matter of time before FDA-tested and approved commercial online computational psychiatry applications are accepted for "billable clinical consultations" by major healthcare systems and provider management.